Greeks of Melbourne: Culture

+Antipodes Festival

 Every year, the Greek community of Melbourne holds the Antipodes Festival at Lonsdale Street's Greek Precinct.
-The Festival features over 90 food, retail and community stalls, as well as free live entertainment, children’s rides and attractions.
+The Festival features over 90 food, retail and community stalls, as well as free live entertainment, children's rides and attractions.
 In 2020, the Antipodes Festival attracted more than 100,000 visitors.

+Greek Film Festival

 Melbourne began hosting the Greek Film Festival in 1993 which has continued every year since.
 The Festival offers "a variety of entertaining and informative films from some of the most gifted Greek storytellers in the film industry, with something on offer for everyone" according to Festival Co-Chairs Jim Bossinakis and Leonidas Vlahakis.
+In 2025, The Greek Film Festival reported attendance of over 7,000 patrons.
 The Greek Australian Short Film Festival founded in 2010 is also held in Melbourne to showcase local Greek Australian cinema.
 The festival showcases short films in three categories: International Shorts, Australian Documentary Shorts, and Australian Shorts.
 Films are judged by a panel of prominent Greek figures in entertainment.

+Visits from Greek Singers

 Many singers from Greece and Cyprus travel to Melbourne to perform their own music concerts.
-Among those who have performed in Melbourne are Michalis Hatzigiannis, Elena Tsagrinou, Eleni Foureira, Greek American Kalomira and Greek British George Michael.
+Among those who have performed in Melbourne are Michalis Hatzigiannis, Elena Tsagrinou, Eleni Foureira, Melina Aslanidou, Konstantinos Argyros, Greek American Kalomira and Greek British George Michael.

+Sport

 A variety of sporting events harbour a large Greek following in Melbourne including the Australian Open which brings Stefanos Tsitsipas, Nick Kyrgios, Maria Sakkari, Thanasi Kokkinakis and Michail Pervolarakis among others to Melbourne.
 During the World Cup, Greek restaurants and taverns tend to run watch-party events with extended outdoor seating and large screens.

 As soccer is popular among many Europeans, the Greek community of Melbourne established many soccer clubs in the areas that they reside including Oakleigh Cannons FC, Malvern City FC, Brunswick City SC, Kingston City FC, South Melbourne FC, Northcote City FC, Bentleigh Greens SC, Altona East Phoenix SC, Port Melbourne SC, Western Suburbs SC and Heidelberg United FC.
 Annually, the teams compete in the Hellenic Cup.

+Religion

+The Greek Orthodox Archdiocese operates 35 churches and two monasteries in Melbourne.
+The city's parishes are divided into two districts, Melbourne and Northcote.
+The church plays a central role in Melbourne's Greek community.

+There are another five Old Calendar Greek Orthodox churches and Independent Greek Orthodox churches unaffiliated with the Archdiocese in St Albans and Dromana.
+Evangelical Greeks worship in North Melbourne, Box Hill, Oakleigh and Richmond.
+Greek-speaking Jehovah's Witnesses meet in Dingley Village.